re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 And following our model, the list of issues also depends on this stream, but the list of issues needs to be loaded from the API.

-In this example we also want to use React's Suspense: When the user changes repo or page, while the new issue list is loading we want to show a suspended state (i.e. "Loading issues...").
-The way we can do this, is by emitting the `SUSPENSE` symbol, that means that there's data being loaded in this stream.
+In this example we also want to use React Suspense: When the user changes the repo or page, we want to show a suspended state while the new issue list is loading (i.e. "Loading issues...").
+The way we can do this, is by emitting the [`SUSPENSE`](../api/core/suspense) symbol, that means that there's data being loaded in this stream.
 This can be expressed reactively as:

 ```ts